worldamazing/plan/docs/letter-abridged.md

-# Open Letter to the Citizens of the World
+# An Abridged Letter to Detail the Global Institution
 > Here's another version of a letter that attempts to encompass everything that I discussed with ChatGPT.
 It's really doing an incredible job.
 It's still mind blowing to me almost daily.
 Humanity is incredible when we work together.

 **Dear Esteemed Members of the Global Community,**